talyric/pvcglue/README.md

         pvc restore path/to/dump/file.dump

 * edit configuration

         pvc manager pull # to ensure the latest data

-    # edit the file listed after "Saved as:"
+    Edit the file listed after "Saved as:"

         pvc manager push

 * update deployment settings after making changes to the configuration

         pvc <stage> capify # must be done on all stages!

 # Help